x-vmaier/Rigol1000z/README.md

 # Get the first visa device connected
 osc_resource = rm.open_resource(rm.list_resources()[0])

-# Create
+# Create oscilloscope interface using with statement!
-with Rigol1000z.Rigol1000z(osc_resource) as osc:
+with Rigol1000z(osc_resource) as osc:
-    # start with known state by restoring default settings
+    osc.ieee488.reset()  # start with known state by restoring default settings
-    osc.ieee488.reset()

-    # run data acquisition
-    osc.run()
+    # osc.autoscale()  # Autoscale the scope

+    # Set the horizontal timebase
+    osc.timebase.mode = ETimebaseMode.Main  # Set the timebase mode to main (normal operation)
+    osc.timebase.scale = 10 * 10 ** -6  # Set the timebase scale

+    # Go through each channel
+    for i in range(1, 5):
+        osc[i].enabled = True  # Enable the channel
-    # Change voltage range of channel 1 to 50mV/div.
+        osc[i].scale_v = 1000e-3  # Change voltage range of the channel to 1.0V/div.
-    osc[1].scale_v = 50e-3

-    # Autoscale the scope
+    osc.run()  # Run the scope if not already sleep(0.5)  # Let scope collect the waveform
-    osc.autoscale()

-    # Stop the scope in order to collect data.
+    osc.stop()  # Stop the scope in order to collect data.
-    osc.stop()

-    # Take a screenshot of the scope's display
+    osc.get_screenshot('./screenshot.png')  # Take a screenshot of the scope's display
-    osc.get_screenshot('screenshot.png', 'png')

-    # todo: collect data from all enabled channels of the scope
+    osc.get_data(EWaveformMode.Raw, './channels.csv')  # Collect and save waveform data from all enabled channels
-    osc.get_data(EWaveformMode.Raw, './channel1.csv')

-    # Move back to run mode when data collection is complete
+    osc.run()  # Move back to run mode when data collection is complete
-    osc.run()

-print("done")
 ```

 ## Acknowledgements